MegTully/Data-Analysis-Iris-Flower-Dataset/README.md

 The last pairplot in the lower triangles demonstrates petal length vs petal width.
 For all three species this graph shows the strongest correlation between any two variables, all of the flowers have points sitting on or very close to the straight diagonal line x=y.
 This means that you can be certain that as petal widths increase then so do petal lengths at the same increase rate, they have a linear relationship.
 The similarities are the same as all our previous plots therefore it can be said that for all sepal and petal properties the Iris-Setosa has most dissimilarities and the other two flowers are very similar.

 # Further analysis
 Sometimes graphs can be difficult to read accurately and therefore are misinterpretted.
 For example I might think two clusters of data are very dissimilar if there is a good distance between them but the scale of the distances could be very small so they are not as far as it appears so to check my analysis for my pairplots I decided to calculate the correlation coefficient for each subplot.
 The correlation coefficient [19] is a number calculated the shows how strong a relationship two variables have with each other i.e does one variable influence the growth of the other variable and if so is it a negative influence or a positive one.
 The correlation coefficients is between 1 and -1 where 1 indicates a strong positive relationship, 0 represents no relationship and -1 represents a strong negative relationship.
 I used Pearson's correlation coefficient method in my code because it's the most popular [19].
 The function I used in the code was ".corr(method="pearson")" [2], this created a table with all the correlation coefficients that I printed to a .txt file called "Correlation_Tables.txt" so it can be easily accessed[4].
 I added in the code "groupby("Species")" to specify the correlation coefficient for each species[20].
+I also plotted a heatmap just to help visualize the correlation coefficient between each pair of vairiables and saved it as a png file[22].
+I set x and y labels and a title and used a function called "bbox_inches="tight"" with "plt.savefig()" in order to stop the png file cutting off the x and y axis labels[23].

 ## Analysis of correlation coefficients for species
 The diagonal in the three tables is equal to 1 because it is measuring the the relationship between each variable and itself which is obviously the strongest relationship they can get.
 For the Iris-Setosa it only has one strong positive correlation coefficient of 0.75 for sepal width and sepal length which is close to 1.
 The rest of it's correlation coefficients are close to 0 showing no/very weak relationships.
 In comparison to my analysis of the pairplots it confirms my interpretations were accurate except for the reltionship between petal lengths and widths.
 This surprised me because I expected the correlation to be close to one but it has a weak correlation coefficient of 0.31.
 After taking another look at this pairplot I can see that if the points were plotted on a magnified scale between 0cm and 2cm then it may look like less of an incline.